arcalot/arcalot.github.io/docs/arcaflow/plugins/python/data-model.md

 By using enums, you can give meaningful names to distinct values, making the code more self-explanatory and provides a convenient way to work with fixed sets of named constants.

-The "key" refers to the names assigned to each member of the enumeration, while the "value" represents the associated data or constant values assigned to those members.

 Sometimes, you need to specify a set of values that are valid for a field.
 In Arcaflow, this list of valid values can either be a list of strings, or a list of integers.
 You can specify an enum like this:

 ```python